Seeed-Studio/ModelAssistant/docs/tutorials/training/pfld.md

 ## Prepare Datasets

-SSCMA uses [Custom Meter Datasets](../datasets.md#SSCMA) by default to train the PFLD model, please refer to the following steps to complete the preparation of datasets.
+SSCMA uses [Custom Meter Datasets](../datasets#SSCMA) by default to train the PFLD model, please refer to the following steps to complete the preparation of datasets.

-1. Please refer to [Internet Datasets - SSCMA - Custom Meter Dataset](../datasets.md#SSCMA) to download and unpack the dataset.
+1. Please refer to [Internet Datasets - SSCMA - Custom Meter Dataset](../datasets#SSCMA) to download and unpack the dataset.

 2. Remember its **folder path** (e.g. `datasets\meter`) of the unpacked datasets, you may need to use this folder path later.

 ## Choose a Configuration

-We will choose a appropriate configuration file depending on the type of training task we need to perform, which we have already introduced in [Config](../config.md), for a brief description of the functions, structure, and principles of the configuration file.
+We will choose a appropriate configuration file depending on the type of training task we need to perform, which we have already introduced in [Config](../config), for a brief description of the functions, structure, and principles of the configuration file.

 For the meter PFLD model example, we use `pfld_mbv2n_112.py` as the configuration file, which is located in the folder under the SSCMA root directory `configs/pfld` and its additionally inherits the `default_runtime_pose.py` configuration file.

 For beginners, we recommend to pay attention to the `data_root` and `epochs` parameters in this configuration file at first.

-::: details `pfld_mbv2n_112.py`
+:::details `pfld_mbv2n_112.py`

 ```python
 _base_='../_base_/default_runtime_pose.py'